flagoon/gatsbyBlog/src/articles/second-testing-article/index.md

 ---
-title: 'First'
+title: 'Second'
 date: '2017-08-10'
 description: 'First testing article'
 ---

-Pandas are really sweet.
+##This is the second article

 Here's a video of a panda eating sweets.